 The only way to know for certain if a textured wall coating contains asbestos is to arrange for an asbestos sample to be taken and tested by a laboratory.
 We recommend that two samples are taken, as occasionally the product wasn’t mixed thoroughly before being applied, and the spread of asbestos can be irregular.

 There may be cases where the textured decorative coating was made without asbestos minerals.
-Take a sample will confirm this as well as which type of mineral it contains (some such as amosite are more dangerous than others).
+Taking a sample will confirm this as well as which type of mineral it contains (some such as amosite are more dangerous than others).

 There were two types of Artex containing asbestos sold – a ‘trade’ and ‘retail’ version.
 The final asbestos content can vary and the HSE say: